Investigate the Kinetics of the Amazing Iodine Clock Reaction

 Figure 4.
 Example graph of measured light intensity during the iodine clock reaction (left).
 Note, how the light intensity readings start out high, but then suddenly decrease as less light reaches the light sensor as soon as the solution changes color from clear to a dark blue.
 Zooming into the graph (shown on the right) helps you to determine the reaction time (or lag time).
 The x-axes are time in minutes:seconds [min:s] and the y-axes show light intensity in lux.

-- You can determine the exact time of color change, or the time at which the light intensity first started decreasing, from your graph.
-Zooming into the graph and dragging the cursor along the x-axis will give time and lux values for each individual data point.
-Determine the time between adding the hydrogen peroxide and the beginning of the color change when the light intensity starts to decrease.
-In the zoomed in part of the example graph, shown on the right in Figure 4, the hydrogen peroxide was added at 1.9 s and the lux values started to decrease at 5.8 s, which means that the difference between them, or the reaction time, is 3.9 seconds.
+- You can determine the exact time of color change, or the time at which the sensor readings first started decreasing, from your graph.
+Zooming into the graph and dragging the cursor along the x-axis will give time and measured value for each individual data point.
+Determine the time between adding the hydrogen peroxide and the beginning of the color change when the sensor reading starts to decrease.
+In the zoomed in part of the example graph, shown on the right in Figure 4, the hydrogen peroxide was added at 1.9 s and the sensor readings started to decrease at 5.8 s, which means that the difference between them, or the reaction time, is 3.9 seconds.

 - Record the reaction time in your notebook.
 Call this the time lag.